Gas Bottle Storage Requirements – Gas Cylinder Storage Rules

 This includes open-air and temporary structures such as marquees, tents, booths, and under awnings.

 2. LPG gas is heavier than air and will collect in low areas instead of dissipating.
-As a result, there must be adequate ventilation and air movement in any LPG gas bottle storage area.
+As a result, there must be adequate ventilation and air movement in any gas bottle storage area.

 3. If gas is released without adequate ventilation, gas dissipation occurs slowly, and the accumulated gas remains within its explosive range for a longer period.